 Affirming that all peoples, without distinction, have been created in God’s image and are loved by him, and learning from the history of God’s people, Global Interaction seeks to work in ways that empower communities to search the Scriptures, developing their own distinctive ways of following Christ within their own distinctive cultures.

 Following Christ is both personal and corporate.
 Thus believers seek to discern together how to serve God together in his mission within their own community with its own particularities.
 They do so recognising that the fellowship of the family of believers is worldwide, embracing diversity within our oneness in Christ.
 Mission that is in partnership with God will also be in partnership with other believers and other churches, being a light to all nations.

 Mission involves all areas of life

-The redemptive work of God is as extensive as the pervasive effect of human sin.
-As such, it is towards all people, embraces every part of life, is concerned with the whole creation, is both individualistic and corporate and has to do with both with time and eternity.
+The creative, redemptive, and restorative mission of God is as extensive as the pervasive effect of human sin.
+As such, it is towards all people, embraces every part of life, is concerned with the whole creation, is both individual and corporate and has to do with both time and eternity.
 It is no less than the coming of the Kingdom of God.

 God's passion for mercy and justice, bringing about what is right, is evident especially in the work of Christ reconciling fallen people to himself.
 His people replicate this concern by doing to others that which we want for ourselves.